YuexingHao/Yuexing-Hao/index.md

 ## About Me

-I am currently interning at Google Research ([Health AI team](https://health.google/)) in summer 2025.
 I am an IvyPlus Exchange Ph.D.
 Scholar at MIT [EECS](https://www.eecs.mit.edu/)& [LIDS](https://lids.mit.edu/) (2024-26) and am pursuing my Ph.D. at Cornell University (2022-26).
-I am also affiliated with the Mayo Clinic as a Ph.D.
-Research Fellow.
+I interned at Google Research (2025) and Mayo Clinic (2024).
 My name means "happy walking is good", and the pronunciation is "You-Sing."

 I hold Computer Science degrees from Rutgers University (B.A., 2017-20) and Tufts University (M.S, 2020-22).
 My Ph.D. focuses mainly on AI-based Healthcare Technology, Human-AI interaction, and Healthcare Intelligence.
-Presently, I am based in the beautiful Mountain View, CA. In my spare time, I love to do many outdoor activities, such as ice hockey, squash, and water skiing.
+Presently, I am based in the beautiful Boston, MA.
+In my spare time, I love to do many outdoor activities, such as ice hockey, squash, and water skiing.

 I founded a (semi-successful) AI for medication management company ([Hug Medical](https://hugmed.ai/)) in 2022.